PingmanTools/FluffySpoon.AspNet.EncryptWeMust/README.md

 The simplest LetsEncrypt setup for ASP .NET Core.
 Almost no server configuration needed.

-`Install-Package FluffySpoon.AspNet.EncryptWeMust`
+`Install-Package PingmanTools.AspNet.EncryptWeMust`

-**This project used to be called `FluffySpoon.AspNet.LetsEncrypt`, but due to a trademark claim from LetsEncrypt, we had to rename it.
+**This project used to be called `PingmanTools.AspNet.LetsEncrypt`, but due to a trademark claim from LetsEncrypt, we had to rename it.
 The name now follows Yoda Speak.**

 # Requirements
 - Kestrel (which is default)